 Progression rates at 18 vary by place.
 The following data reflects progression from schools in the individual local authority areas, not necessarily where students live.
+This caveat is most visible in the data for South Cambridgeshire and Cambridge, where many of the students progressing from school in Cambridge to university may live in South Cambridgeshire.
 The lowest rates for progressing into HE are in South Cambridgeshire at 20.5% and East Cambridgeshire at 25.4% compared with the highest at 41.2% in Cambridge and 35.6% in Huntingdonshire.
 The lowest progression rates into FE at 18 in the area are in Cambridge at 2.8% and Fenland at 4.1%, compared with the highest at 8.3% in Peterborough and 9.8% in South Cambridgeshire.
 There is higher than average progression into apprenticeships in East Cambridgeshire at 11.4%, Fenland at 10.7%, and South Cambridgeshire at 10%.